swig/cccl/README.markdown

 Tools* menu.
 This invokes one of the aforementioned batch files.
 Refer to the documentation included with Visual Studio for more details about running the Visual Studio command line tools.
-Note that the GNU linker is also called *link.exe* and is usually present in Cygwin and MinGW, but this shouldn't be a problem as cccl does not invoke the linker directly, it relies on *cl.exe* to invoke the appropriate Microsoft linker.
+Note that the GNU linker is also called *link.exe* and is usually present in the Unix-like systems running on Windows, but this shouldn't be a problem as cccl does not invoke the linker directly, it relies on *cl.exe* to invoke the appropriate Microsoft linker.